Fast Life (David Murray album)

-Fast Life is an album by David Murray released on the DIW/Columbia label in 1991.
+Fast Life is an album by American jazz saxophonist David Murray released in Japan on DIW Records in 1992.
+It was reissued in the US by Columbia in 1993.
 It features four quartet performances by Murray with John Hicks, Ray Drummond, and Idris Muhammad and two tracks with saxophonist Branford Marsalis guesting.

-Reception
+Critical reception

 The AllMusic review by Scott Yanow awarded the album 2 stars stating "This CD is a bit of a mixed bag.
 The great tenor David Murray is joined by pianist John Hicks, bassist Ray Drummond and drummer Idris Muhammad and is heard at his best on two relatively straight-ahead pieces, 'Luminous' and 'Off Season.'
 But Branford Marsalis guests on two other selections, and those are much more erratic, with rambling solos by the two tenors and a lot of aimless high energy.
 Wrapping up this set are a calypso and the lightweight 'Intuitively,' making the net results less than one might hope."